RhinoCodes/Ebuilder/README.md

   A) Give me a project to work on<br>
   B) Provide a simple static site generator using python<br>
 # Installation
-Currently I do not have a PyPI package setup BUT you can install it from the following commands<br>
+Currently I do not have a PyPI package setup BUT you can install it from the following commands:<br>
 `git clone https://github.com/RhinoCodes/Ebuilder-Ultra.git`<br>
 `cd Ebuilder-Ultra && pip install setup.py`
 * Note: I am not a pro at packaging stuff so be aware that the following commands may not work.